rbolt13/nba_proj/README.md

 # Instructions
-For this repository and run code from terminal to reproduce this analysis.
+Fork this repository and run code from terminal to reproduce this analysis.

 # nba_proj
 This project was created by [Randi Bolt](https://www.rbolt.me/).